SoftEng2-Group-16/thesis-management-project/documents/documentation.md

 - GET `/api/applications`
 - Description: retrieves all the applications sent for proposals of the logged if professor
   - Response: `200 OK` (success), `404 Not Found` (in case of no data found),  `500 Internal Server Error` (generic error)
-  - Response body: an array containing all the applications
+  - Response body: an array containing all the applications: each application also contains the object representing the application th thesis and student details to be shown in the fron end
   - "enhancedApplications":
     - [
       {